wpmetabox/docsv2/docs/extensions/meta-box-geolocation.md

 `administrative_area_level_5`|indicates a fifth-order civil entity below the country level.
 This type indicates a minor civil division.
 Not all nations exhibit these administrative levels.
 `colloquial_area`|indicates a commonly-used alternative name for the entity.
 `locality`|indicates an incorporated city or town political entity.
 `sublocality`|indicates a first-order civil entity below a locality.
-For some locations may receive one of the additional types: sublocality_level_1 through to sublocality_level_5.
+Some locations may receive one of the additional types: sublocality_level_1 through to sublocality_level_5.
 Each `sublocality`|level is a civil entity.
 Larger numbers indicate a smaller geographic area.
 `neighborhood`|indicates a named neighborhood.
 `premise`|indicates a named location, usually a building or collection of buildings with a common name `subpremise`|indicates the first-order entity below a named location, usually a singular building within a collection of buildings with a common name.